openhive-network/devportal/_tutorials-javascript/convert_sbd_to_steem.md

 #### 2. User account<a name="user"></a>

 The user account is input through the UI.
-Once entered, the user can select the `search` button to display the SBD and STEEM balances for that account.
+Once entered, the user can select the `search` button to display the HBD and HIVE balances for that account.
 During this step, a random number is also generated for the `requestid`.
 This value can be changed to any integer value as long as it is unique for the specific account.
 If the requestid is duplicated an error to do with "uniqueness constraint" will be displayed in the console.
 For ease of use values for a demo account has already been entered in the relevant fields once the page loads.

 ```javascript
 window.onload = async () => {